 - Project location

 - Year of design completion

 - Date of substantial completion

 - Gross conditioned floor area; Gross unconditioned floor area

 - Number of stories

 - Building program(s) (CBECS category if applicable)

 - Project climate zone (ASHRAE, Title24, or other [specify])

 - Annual hours of operation (#)

 - Site area

 - Choose one: Brownfield/Greenfield

 - Choose one: Urban/Suburban/Rural

 - Cost of construction, excluding furnishing

-- Number of residents, occupants, visitors
+- Total annual users and include all types (residents, occupants, and visitors) to reflect the scale of the project

 - Is the submitting firm a signatory to the AIA 2030 Commitment?
 (Y/N) Submitting firms are required to be signatories to the AIA 2030 Commitment.
 If a signatory for more than 1 year, was the firm portfolio data uploaded to the AIA DDx tool in the most recent year?
 (Y/N)